AmirhosseinHonardoust/Image-Captioning-CNN-LSTM/README.md

 | BLEU-3 | Measures three-word sequence overlap   |
 | BLEU-4 | Measures four-word sequence overlap    |

-BLEU-1 is usually higher because matching individual words is easier.
+BLEU-1 improves during the first few epochs and then plateaus, showing that the model learns some individual word-level patterns.

-BLEU-4 is usually lower because matching longer word sequences is harder.
+BLEU-2, BLEU-3, and BLEU-4 remain much lower because matching longer word sequences is harder, especially with a very small validation set.

 In the demo run, BLEU scores fluctuate because the validation set is extremely small.
 With only a few validation examples, a small change in the generated caption can cause a large change in BLEU.

 ---